MSN: Multi-Style Network for Trajectory Prediction: Introduction

 \textbf{Multi-Style v.s.
-Single-Style Prediction.} Some researchers have employed generative models, like Generative Adversarial Networks (GANs)\cite{socialGAN,sophie} and Variational Autoencoders (VAEs)\cite{trajectron}, to study agents' uncertainty and randomness, thus generating multiple random future predictions.
-These methods may encode agents' trajectories and interactive behaviors into a specific data distribution (like the normalized Gaussian distribution), and then randomly sample features to generate multiple random future choices.
-However, agents' style attributes may be compressed when they encode their behaviors into the only ``uncategorized'' latent space.
-Therefore, these randomly sampled trajectories would lose their corresponding stylized semantics.
-Some methods \cite{deo2018would,kothari2020human} have tried to further model interactions by manually labeling trajectory classifications.
+Single-Style Prediction.} Some researchers have employed generative models, like Generative Adversarial Networks (GANs)\cite{socialGAN,sophie} and Variational Autoencoders (VAEs)\cite{trajectron}, to study agents' uncertainty and randomness, thus forecasting multiple future paths.
+These methods may encode agents' trajectories and interactive behaviors into a specific data distribution (like the normalized Gaussian distribution), and then sample features to generate multiple trajectories during each model implementation.
+However, agents' style attributes may be compressed when encoding their behaviors into the only ``uncategorized'' latent space.
+Therefore, these generated trajectories would lose their corresponding stylized semantics.
+Some methods \cite{deo2018would,kothari2020human} have further modeled interactions by manually labeling trajectory classifications.
 However, they may consume many labeling costs and be challenging to adapt to a broader range of prediction scenarios.

 Although existing goal-driven methods \cite{mangalam2020not,mangalam2020s} have achieved significant progress, their prediction strategies do not match the expectant multi-styled prediction.
-The main difference is that multi-style prediction strategies first classify agents adaptively into multiple behavioral categories through their destination choices.
-Further, generators based on these behavioral categories will learn the latent spaces with corresponding styles separately, thus giving future predictions with significant style differences corresponding to each behavioral category.
-In this process, agents' destination choices would be an intermediate factor in judging their behavior categories, which are not yet considered in existing approaches.
+The main difference is that multi-style prediction strategies classify agents into different categories through their destinations.
+Then, generators in each category will learn the latent spaces with the corresponding style separately, thus making predictions for each behavioral category.
+In this process, the destination plays an intermediate factor in judging their behavior categories, which are not yet considered in these approaches.